Isshi0417/py110/lesson_1/small_problems/easy_1/letter_counter_1.md

 **Output**: Dictionary

 ## Algorithm
-1. Split the string into a list by the surrounded symbol
+1. Split the string into a list by spaces
 2. Initialize an empty dictionary
 3. For each word in the list
 	- Check if the length (key) already exists